slavivanov/encharge-integrations-utilities/README.md

   - List of end user fields that this operation needs if it consumes end users.
 Id fields (`id`, `email`, `userId`, `segmentAnonymousId`) are included by default.
 We should always provide this if possible to reduce the amount of data passed around.
 Format: ["firstName", "address", ...];

-* `linkConditions`: { condition: string, label: string }[]
+* `linkConditions`: { conditions: { condition: string, label: string }[], multipleConditions?: boolean, eventBased: boolean }

-  - Types of links that can originate from this operation to other operations, MAY be specified as `linkConditions`.
+  - Types of links that can originate from this operation to other operations, MAY be specified in `linkConditions` as `conditions`.

+  - If multiple conditions can be selected at the same time (i.e. conditions are not mutually exclusive) specify `multipleConditions` as true.

+  - If an event listener should be registered to activate next steps, specify `registerEventListener` as true.

 * `runOnce`: boolean